samuelyohannes24/CS361-Group-Project/docs/osint_research.md

 -VirusTotal can be integrated using an API key, which can be obtained by creating an account at https://www.virustotal.com/gui/join.

+Searching method:

+ ** **API Authentication ** **
+All API requests require an API key.
+You can authenticate using either of the following headers:
+    Authorization: Bearer YOUR_API_KEY
+    x-apikey: YOUR_API_KEY

 File Scanning and Analysis
     Uploading and Scanning a File
-POST /files
+    **POST** /files
+    -> Uploads a file for malware scanning.

 Uploads a file for malware scanning.
     Getting File Scan Report
-GET /files/{id}
+    **GET** /files/{id}

-Retrieves the analysis results for a specific file.
+    -> Retrieves the analysis results for a specific file.

+URL Scanning and Analysis
+    Submitting a URL for Scanning
+    POST /urls
+    -> Submits a URL for scanning and analysis.

+Domain and IP Address Analysis
+    Retrieving Domain Report
+    GET /domains/{domain}
+    Fetches information about a domain, including reputation and security analysis.

+Retrieving IP Address Report
+    GET /ip_addresses/{ip}
+    Provides security insights about a given IP address.